 Credits

 B100a The Plant Kingdom 3

 C100a Chemical Principles 3

 H200a Technical Writing and English and

 American Authors 3

 MP100a Calculus and Analytic Geometry I 3

 PS100a Principles of Crop Production 3

+B10a Principles of Biology

 MP090a Introductory Physics

-^{}MP090a will be taken unless the student has completed this subject at the Grade XII (N.S., N.B., P.E.I.) level or its equivalent.
+^{}B10a or MP090a will be taken unless the student has completed both these subjects at the Grade XII (N.S., N.B., P.E.I.) level or its equivalent.